Used Car Purchases: What to do When Your Car Does Not Work Properly

 - If your loan gives your lender the right to say the whole loan is due if you miss a payment (most car loans do), the lender might accelerate the loan by considering the entire amount you borrowed due.

-- If the lender starts a lawsuit or files for arbitration, you are gambling that a court or arbitrator will agree that the implied warranty of merchantability applies to your case and with your calculation of damages.
+- If the lender sues you or files for arbitration, you are gambling that a court or arbitrator will agree that the implied warranty of merchantability applies to your case and with your calculation of damages.
 If the court or arbitrator rules against you, you will lose the car, and you may end up owing money on the loan, the lender's costs, and attorney's fees as well.

 Repossession is a serious threat no matter why you have missed some of your car payments.
 Your lender does not need court permission to repossess your car and does not have to notify you that a repossession is about to take place.